Dataenthusiast23/LITA_Class_Records/README.md

   ### Data Analysis
   ---
-  This is where I include some basic lines of code or queries or even some of the DAx expresions used during my analysis;
+  This is where I include some basic lines of code or queries or even some of the DAX expresions used during my analysis;

 ``` SQL
 SELECT * FROM TABLE